Isaiah Chapter 11 Summary

 Discussion Questions for Isaiah, Chapter 11

 1. Isaiah 11 contains a prophecy concerning Jesus and is cited in multiple spots in the New Testament.
-David is promise an eternal heir in 2 Samuel 7.
+David is promised an eternal heir in 2 Samuel 7.
 Why then does Isaiah make reference to Jesse, David's father, in the prophecy concerning Jesus in Isaiah 11?

-4. Isaiah 11 describes a time period where natural enemies are able to live together in peace.
+4. Isaiah 11 describes a time period when natural enemies are able to live together in peace.
 What prevents this from taking place now?
 When, if ever, do you think natural enemies will be able to live together in peace?

 5. Isaiah 11:9 says the earth is full of the knowledge of the Lord.
 How is this used to bring about the salvation of humankind?

 6. The second half of Isaiah describes the Lord gathering the remnants of His people a second time.
 Isaiah wrote this before Jerusalem fell to Babylon.
 This is also written after the description of Jesus.
 When will this "gathering" take place?
-How do you think God will accomplish this since it mentions all of the known nations of the time and not a single nation?
+How do you think God will accomplish this, since it mentions all of the known nations of the time and not a single nation?

 7. Isaiah 11:3 prophesied the Spirit of the Lord resting upon the Lord.
-This is fulfilled in all four gospels when the dove lands upon Jesus at his baptism.
+This is fulfilled in all four Gospels when the dove lands upon Jesus at His baptism.
 What is the significance of this prophecy being fulfilled in a believer's life?

 8. It is written in Isaiah 11:3 that the Spirit of wisdom, understanding, counsel, might, and knowledge came upon Christ.
 Is it possible for a believer to receive these gifts?
 If so, how does the believer receive them?

-9. Isaiah 11:4 reads, "but with righteousness he shall judge the poor".
+9. Isaiah 11:4 reads, "But with righteousness he shall judge the poor."
 Why would the poor need to be judged?

 Key Words/Phrase